ThinkParQ/protobuf/README.md

 one of the following is true:

-1. The default value for a given type matches the default behavior they want when not explicitly configured, i.e., `var unsorted bool` if something should be sorted by default.
+1. The default value for a given type matches the default behavior they want when not explicitly configured, i.e., `var execute bool` to trigger a dry run that does not make changes by default.
-1. If the default value is the "invalid" variant, i.e., `var name string` could simply check name is not an empty string.
+2. If the default value is the "invalid" variant, i.e., `var name string` could simply check name is not an empty string.

 Generally this should be done sparingly as it is always safer to use explicit presence and is now